Ashymad/mikuli.cz/content/1-home/page.md

 from a few hours ago is barely perceptible, but you know deep inside that it's just as wide as it should be.
 Perfectly.

-Checkout what I do except typesetting: design, program, listen.
+Checkout what I do except typesetting: [design](design), [program](program), [listen](listen).
 I also play music, bake bread and read, these may or may not appear here someday.
-Hope you like what you see :)
+Hope you like what you see.

 Want to contact me?
 Direct your mail to szymon.mikulicz at posteo.net